partydrone/interview_project/README.md

 ## How do Exercises work?

-We've omitted some lower-level details of Exercises that don't really apply to this scenario, such as a detailed UI.
-You can assume that ExerciseAssignments generally work as follows:
+We've omitted some lower-level details of `Exercises` that don't really apply to this scenario, such as per-exercise data schemas or permissions.
+You can assume that `ExerciseAssignments` generally work as follows:

 1. A member logs into their account and sees a list of active assignments
 2. They select an assignment and are presented with a multi-step UI for completing it